SpikeInterface/spikeinterface/installation_tips/README.md

 If you are not (yet) an expert in Python installations, a main difficulty is choosing the installation procedure.
 The main ideas you need to know before starting:
  * python itself can be distributed and installed many many ways.
- * python itself do not contain so many features for scientifique computing you need to install "packages".
-   Numpy, scipy, matplotlib, spikeinterface, ... are python packages that have a complicated dependency graph between then. "uv"
+ * python itself does not contain so many features for scientific computing you need to install "packages". numpy, scipy, matplotlib, spikeinterface, ... are python packages that have a complicated dependency graph between then. "uv"
- * installing package  can be distributed and installed several ways (pip, conda, uv, mamba, ...)
+ * packages  can be distributed and installed in several ways (pip, conda, uv, mamba, ...)
- * installing many packages at once is challenging (because of the depenency graph) so you need to do it in an "isolated environement" to not destroy any previous installation.
-You need to see an "environement" as a sub installtion in dedicated folder.
+ * installing many packages at once is challenging (because of their dependency graphs) so you need to do it in an "isolated environement" to not destroy any previous installation.
+You need to see an "environment" as a sub installation in a dedicated folder.

-Choosing the installator + a environement manager + a package installer is a nightmare for beginners.
+Choosing the installer + an environment manager + a package installer is a nightmare for beginners.
 The main options are:
-  * use "anaconda" that do everything.
-The most popular but bad idea because : ultra slow and agressive licensing (not free anymore)
+  * use "anaconda", which does everything.
+The most popular but bad idea because : ultra slow and aggressive licensing (not always free anymore)
   * use python from the system or python.org + venv + pip : good idea for linux users.
-  * use "uv" : a new, fast and simple.
-We recommand this for beginners on evry os.
+  * use "uv" : a new, fast and simple package manager.
+We recommend this for beginners on every os.

-Here we propose a steps by step recipe for beginers based on "uv".
+Here we propose a step by step recipe for beginers based on "uv".
-We used to propose here a solution based on anaconda.
-It is kept here for a while but we do not recommand it anymore.
+We used to recommend installing with anaconda.
+It will be kept here for a while but we do not recommend it anymore.

 This environment will install: